drowe67/freedv-gui/USER_MANUAL.md

     * Set default FreeDV Reporter hostname to qso.freedv.org.
 (PR #448)

-*Note for Windows users: you may receive a one-time error message on startup after upgrading indicating that certain Registry keys have incorrect types.
-This is expected as the formats of some configuration parameters have changed.*
+*Note for Windows users: you may receive a one-time error message on startup after upgrading from v1.8.12-20230705 indicating that certain Registry keys have incorrect types.
+This is expected as part of the bugfix merged in PR #448.*

 ## V1.8.11 June 2023